RightInfinity/RRRRweapons/readme.txt

 Known issues:
 	-Reaper ZM does not Cookoff on ground, because I haven't provideded the pile of sprites needed yet.
-	-Purge weaponless ammo will drop loose rounds if you don't have a default weapon using that ammo (Can't Overide "itemsthatusethis")

 Spriting credits:
 Tommy gun sprites by YukesVonFaust